CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

-Why book Nazca to Arequipa bus with redBus?
+Why book a Nazca to Arequipa bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Nazca to Arequipa.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Nazca to Arequipa.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 At the current territory of Nazca flowered on the 1st century A.D. the Nazca culture.
 The researches and exploration of places and remains left by this culture indicate that this would be a direct continuation of the Paracas culture.
 Unlike the Paracas, who developed until perfection the textile art, the Nazca were the masters of pottery, standing out also for the hydraulic engineering present in the aqueduct construction (which is still used nowadays) and the impressive geoglyphs, which are known as the Nazca Lines.
 Between 700 and 900 A.D. took place the decadence of the Nazca culture, due to natural reasons.
 In 1901, the German archaeolologist Max Uhle discovered the potter legacy of the Nazca, which dates from 200, 500 and 700 D.C.
 Subsequently, in 1939, the American Paul Kosok would discover, without plnanning it, the Nazca Lines, while he was overflying the desert where they are.